-Any parent/guardian or eligible student may prohibit the release of any or all of the above information by delivering a written objection to the building principal within 30 days of the date of this notice.

-- 6. The right contained in this statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 7.
-The right to file a complaint with the U.S. Department of Education concerning alleged failures by the District to comply with the requirements of FERPA.
+Any parent/guardian or eligible student may prohibit the release of any or all of their information by delivering a written objection to the building principal within 30 days of the first day of school. - 6.
+The right contained in the statement: No person may condition the granting or withholding of any right, privilege or benefits or make as a condition of employment, credit, or insurance the securing by any individual of any information from a student's temporary record which such individual may obtain through the exercise of any right secured under State law. - 7.
+The right to file a complaint to the U.S. Department of Education concerning the alleged failures by the District to comply with the requirements of FERPA.
 The name and address of the Office that administers FERPA is:

-Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, SW Washington, D.C.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue.
+SW Washington, D.C.
 20202-4605